Philip Michael Faraday: Music and theatre

 Fenn and Faraday next collaborated on a one-act opera, A Welsh Sunset, described by The Times as "a sentimental, even a sickly little piece."
 Neither the libretto nor the score won critical approval.
-The piece was presented at the Savoy Theatre on 15 July 1908 as a curtain raiser to H.M.S.
+The piece was presented by the D'Oyly Carte Opera Company at the Savoy Theatre on 15 July 1908 as a curtain raiser to H.M.S.
 Pinafore and later to The Pirates of Penzance, for a total of 85 performances.
 Faraday's next stage piece was a musical comedy, The Islander, staged at the Apollo Theatre, with a libretto by Major Marshall.
 The music received some praise from reviewers, but Marshall's libretto was thought inferior to Fenn's work.
 The piece ran from 23 April to 6 August 1910.
 Another musical activity of Faraday's was as "Grand Organist of England" for the Freemasons, a position to which he was appointed in 1914.
 He was initiated into The Holloway Lodge No. 2601 in 1898.

 As a producer, Faraday presented The Chocolate Soldier (1910), Nightbirds (1912), The Five Frankforters (described as a "Viennese banking comedy", 1912), The Girl in the Taxi (1912), The Girl Who Didn't (1913), and Mamzelle Tralala (1914), all at the Lyric Theatre.
 Faraday's other theatrical ventures of this period included a melodrama, Within the Law (1913), co-produced with Herbert Beerbohm Tree, and The Pink Lady (1912), a Broadway show, which he presented in the British provinces.
 Although The Chocolate Soldier and The Girl in the Taxi made large profits, other shows were produced at a loss.
 Faraday sold his interest in the Lyric and was declared bankrupt in August 1914.
 The bankruptcy was discharged in February 1915.